Migrate an application built on a LAMP stack from Amazon Web Services

 - Create a list of all the necessary software packages that are installed on your EC2 instance other than the LAMP stack.

-- Create a list of all additional Amazon services that are being used in the application - for example, Simple Email Service (SES) for email or Relational Database Service (RDS) for database.
+- Create a list of all additional Amazon services that are being used in the application - for example, Simple Email Service (SES) for email or Relational Database Service (RDS) for databases.

 - If you have not already, create a Cloud Server instance and any supporting Rackspace Cloud services.